replicatedhq/kubeflare/docs/docs/api/pagerules.md

 # PageRule

 A `kind: PageRule` resource will manage one or more PageRules in a manage [zone](../zone).
-Each resource can contain a single PageRule record when specified under `spec.pagerule` or multiple when specified under `spec.pagerules`.
+Each resource contains a single PageRule record.

 ## Attributes